dabochen/viewerkit/README.md

 # ViewerKit SDK

-A powerful TypeScript SDK for building VS Code and Cursor extensions with minimal setup.
-ViewerKit provides a unified API for file operations, hot reload, autosave, theming, and React integration.
+ViewerKit is a robust SDK crafted to enable developers to build extensions for VS Code and Cursor, transforming AI IDEs into versatile AI agents beyond coding.
+By providing a unified API, it allows developers to seamlessly integrate custom viewing and editing experiences into their extensions without dealing with complex backend tasks, enabling them to focus on frontend or user facing features.
+Optimized for vibe coding, ViewerKit empowers you to create tailored data visualization agents, content creation workspaces, i18n management toolkits, and much more.

 ## 🚀 Features

-- **Universal File Operations**: Cross-platform file API that works in VS Code, Cursor, and web environments
+- **Universal File Operations**: Cross-platform file API that works in VS Code, Cursor, Windsurf and Trae.
 - **Hot Reload**: Automatic file watching with 100ms debounce and conflict resolution
-- **Smart Autosave**: Intelligent autosave with backup creation and metadata extraction
+- **Smart Autosave**: Intelligent autosave that is designed to work with hot reload
-- **Theme Integration**: Seamless VS Code theme synchronization using CSS variables
 - **React Hooks**: Pre-built hooks for file watching, autosave, and state management
-- **UI Components**: Ready-to-use React components with theme adaptation
 - **TypeScript First**: Full type safety with comprehensive .d.ts files
+- **Theme Integration**: Seamless VS Code theme synchronization using CSS variables
+- **Templates**: Use templates on top of the sdk to build your extension in a few prompts

 ## 📦 Installation